mgovoni-devel/teaching-QuantumMechanics/README.md

 # teaching-QuantumMechanics
 Teaching Material

-Handouts for the Quantum Mechanics class<br />
+Handouts for exercizes of the Quantum Mechanics class<br />
-B.Sc in Physics - University of Modena and Reggio Emilia (2009-2012)<br />
+B.Sc in Physics - University of Modena and Reggio Emilia</br>
-This class was taught in Italian
+This class was taught to ungraduate students in 2009-2012. </br>
+The class was taught in Italian.

 ### Lectures
 - Lecture # 01 : Blackbody